 The company also complained that a sidebar to the story under the headline ‘It may be old but it won’t kill you’ was misleading in that the two consumer rights and food experts did not give evidence in the Labour Court case.

 Thirdly, it complained that City Press did not publish Diplomat’s response on the matter, which had been given to the reporter.

 The clauses of the Press Code alleged to have been violated, although Diplomat does not state it, are 1.1. and 1.2, and 1.3 as well as 1.8.

-- The media shall take care to report news truthfully, accurately and fairly.
+- The media shall take care to report news truthfully, accurately

 - News shall be presented in context and in a balanced manner, without any intentional or negligent departure from the acts, whether by distortion, exaggeration or misrepresentation, material omission, or summarisation.

 - Only what may reasonably be true, having regard to the sources of the news, may be presented as fact, and such facts shall be published fairly with reasonable regard to context and importance.
 Where a report is not based on facts or is founded on opinion, allegation, rumour or supposition, it shall be presented in such a manner as to indicate this clearly.

 1.8 The media shall seek the views of the subject of critical reportage in advance of publication…Reasonable time should be afforded the subject for a response.
 If the media are unable to obtain such comment, this shall be reported.